Universumgames/hsnr_esp/README.md

 ![Schematic](Schematic_schem.png)

 ## Usage
 1. Once uploaded, the arduino can communicate with another one as long as they are in LOS (Line of sight) and pointing directly at each other.
+The photoresistor should be facing the leds, to achieve that, the legs problably have to be bent.
 2. Once placed correctly, you can start to open a serial monitor.
-You could use the integrated serial monitor in PlatformIO, the integrated serial monitor in the [Arduino IDE](https://www.arduino.cc/en/software) or [Putty](https://www.putty.org/), a great tool for using all kinds of connectivity like serial, ssh, raw, Telnet and Rlogin, or one of it's successors.
+You could use the integrated serial monitor in PlatformIO, the integrated serial monitor in the [Arduino IDE](https://www.arduino.cc/en/software) or [Putty](https://www.putty.org/), a great tool for using all kinds of connectivity like Serial, SSH, Raw, Telnet and Rlogin, or one of it's successors.
-3. Select the Port your Arduino is plugged into, select the baud rate your arduino is sending/recieving to/from the serial monitor (the default is `115200`, but can be easily changed in `config.hpp`)
+3. Select the Port your Arduino is plugged into, select the baud rate your arduino is sending/recieving to/from the serial monitor (the default is `9600`, but can be easily changed in `config.hpp`)
 4. If everything works, you should be able to recieve encoded message from another Arduino and read the decoded result in your terminal, as well as write a message yourself and send it to the other Arduino.